ma-compbio/PEP/README.md

   Cross validation using gradient tree boosting

 genVecs.py
-Generate feature vectors for enhancer-promoter pairs based on word embedding model and weighted pooling in PEP-Word Train a word embedding model in an unsupervised way given the samples generated using genUnlabelData.py
+Generate feature vectors for enhancer-promoter pairs based on the word embedding model and weighted pooling in PEP-Word Train a word embedding model in an unsupervised way given the samples generated using genUnlabelData.py

 processSeq.py